alttester/AltTester-Unity-SDK/docs/pages/faq-troubleshooting.md

 <details>
 <summary><strong> What versions of Unity does AltUnity Tester work with? </strong></summary>
 <br>
 <strong>Answer:</strong> AltUnity Tester works with Unity 2018.1 or higher.
 If you encounter any issues we'd like to hear about them.
-You can [raise an issue](https://altom.gitlab.io/altunity/altunitytester/pages/contributing.html#did-you-find-a-bug) or join our community on [Discord](https://discord.gg/Ag9RSuS) or [Google Groups](https://groups.google.com/a/altom.com/forum/#!forum/altunityforum).
+You can <a href="https://altom.gitlab.io/altunity/altunitytester/pages/contributing.html#did-you-find-a-bug">raise an issue</a> or join our community on <a href="https://discord.gg/Ag9RSuS">Discord</a> or <a href="https://groups.google.com/a/altom.com/forum/#!forum/altunityforum">Google Groups</a>.
 </details>
 <br>